earlbread/multipurpose-backend/README.md

 # Multipurpose Backend

-This project is a back-end server for various purposes.
-The project uses [Google App Engine][1].
+This project is a back-end server for various purpose using [Google App Engine][1].

-Now it provides Yelp API proxy server.
+Currently, it provides Yelp API proxy server.

 ## Yelp API
 To use Yelp API Server, you need to get [Yelp API Key][2].